AliOzcelik/Echoscript/PROJECT_PLAN.md

 2. **RAM ceiling (8GB).** Mitigation: strict sequential execution, quantized models, swap on NVMe.
 3. **Turkish/multilingual accuracy** needs at least Whisper `small` (`base` may be weak).
 Test early.
 4. **Long meetings** → chunk audio + map-reduce summarization to fit the LLM context window.
+5. **Hailo model limits.** No word timestamps (a segment with two speakers gets one label), a fixed LLM context, a smaller LLM than the CPU build used, and Turkish support on the Whisper HEFs is untested.
+Test with a Turkish clip early.

 ## Recommended first step